jbahamon/jbahamon.github.io/_posts/2021-02-27-menus-inventories-and-items.markdown

 - Most consumables are also stackable, in order to allow using multiple copies of the item in a short period of time.
 Most are also sellable.

-- **Final Fantasy 6** has items that can be both equipped and used in-battle: there are Rods that, when used during battle, unleash a strong spell.
+- **Final Fantasy VI** has items that can be both equipped and used in-battle: there are Rods that, when used during battle, unleash a strong spell.
 They are also consumable, as this usage consumes the item.
 They can also be equipped as weapons, in which case they have the usual weapon behavior and are not